ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 <code-example header="AfterViewComponent (doSomething)" path="lifecycle-hooks/src/app/after-view.component.ts" region="do-something"></code-example>

 Both the `AfterViewInit()` and `AfterViewChecked()` hooks fire after the component's view is composed.
-If you modify the code so that the hook updates the component's data-bound `comment` property immediately, you can see that Angular Classicthrows an error.
+If you modify the code so that the hook updates the component's data-bound `comment` property immediately, you can see that Angular Classic throws an error.

 The `LoggerService.tick_then()` statement postpones the log update for one turn of the browser's JavaScript cycle, which triggers a new change-detection cycle.

 #### Write lean hook methods to avoid performance problems

-When you run the *AfterView* sample, notice how frequently Angular Classiccalls `AfterViewChecked()` - often when there are no changes of interest.
+When you run the *AfterView* sample, notice how frequently Angular Classic calls `AfterViewChecked()` - often when there are no changes of interest.
 Be careful about how much logic or computation you put into one of these methods.

 <div class="lightbox">